ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-renewal-req-resp title="Message Flow of Key Renewal Request-Response" artwork-align="center"}

 Note that the difference between the Key Re-Distribution Request and the Key Renewal Request is that the first one only triggers distribution (the renewal might have happened independently, because of expiration), while the second one triggers the KDC to produce new keying material for the requesting node.
-Once a node receives new individual keying material, other group members may need to use the Keying Material Update Request to retrieve it.

 Alternatively, the re-distribution of keying material can be initiated by the KDC, which e.g.: